shunsock/ruby_playground/README.md

   <a href="https://github.com/shunsock/ruby_playground/actions/workflows/fizz_buzz.yml">
     <img alt="workflow" src="https://github.com/shunsock/ruby_playground/actions/workflows/fizz_buzz.yml/badge.svg"></a>
 </p>

-# Ruby Playground
-This is a playground for Ruby.
-In this repository, I will show you some examples of Ruby code.

 ## Getting Started (sorbet_getting_started container)
 Before you start, we recommend to run `sorbet_getting_started` container to learn Sorbet.